First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Experiment's procedure

 \subsection{LHC Typical Cycle and Filling Scheme}

 In the LHC, the beams are structured according to a given filling scheme and are generally composed of trains of 144 or 288 bunches \cite{Iadarola:2293539}.
-In the following, we assume that the two beams collide in IP1 and IP5 only, as the $\beta^*$ and crossing angle are larger in the two other IPs, leading to a reduced effect of the BBLR interactions.
+In the following, we assume that the two beams collide in IP1 and IP5 only, as the $\beta^*$ and crossing angle are larger in the two other IPs, leading to a negligible effect of the BBLR interactions.
 With a given beam structure, one can determine the so-called beam-beam collision schedule of a bunch.
 Depending on its location within a train, a bunch will encounter one or none partner bunches at the IP under the form of a HO collision, and experience a number of BBLR interactions depending on its position.
 A bunch located in the center of a train will experience more BBLR interactions than a bunch located at the extremity of the same train.

 Once the filling scheme is chosen, the machine is setup for injection, the beams are injected and the energy is ramped from 450~GeV up to 6.5~TeV.
 The two beams are then squeezed to the desired $\beta^{*}$ and brought into collisions.
-The BBLR compensation experiments took place at this stage and Fig.~\ref{fig:lhc_cycle} gives an overview of a typical LHC cycle, in terms of energy and beam intensities.
+The BBLR compensation experiments took place at this stage.